naturalsciences/natural_heritage_darwin/install_darwin_ubuntu20.md

         cp darwin.yml.init darwin.yml

+Two of the mot important parameters of this file are **salt** to hash passwords (see below) and **root_url_darwin**, to declare the root URL of the database (e.g. https://darwin.naturalsciences.be/ ).
+Declare your IP if the server doesn't have a domain name.

  3. note :  **app.yml** contains the parameter of the LDAP server (Darwin can bridge user accounts with passwords defined in a LDAP server)